 What HIPAA audit focuses on the most?

-HIPAA audits address all aspects of HIPAA compliance, covering administrative practices, physical security setup, data breach action plan, and other technical measures to keep PHI safe.
+HIPAA audits address all aspects of HIPAA compliance, covering administrative practices, physical security setup, data breach action plans, and other technical measures to keep PHI safe.

 What are the most common HIPAA violations?